pvdhoef/minimal-nx-angular-monorepo/docs/nx-setup.md

 nx test demoapp
 ```

-... and see that it fails dramatically.
+... and see that it fails.

 The test runner setup is still configured for Angular’s default `zone.js`-based testing, so even though
 the app is zoneless, the testing environment is trying to load `zone.js` before running any specs.